What Are the Unexpected Exposures Of Global Equities?

 1 Global equities are represented by the MSCI ACWI Index

-2 Venn’s Emerging Markets factor is orthogonalized with Interest Rates, Credit, a global currency basket, Commodities, as well as Equity
+2 Venn’s Emerging Markets factor is orthogonalized with Interest Rates, Credit, and Commodities, and Equity

 This article is not an endorsement by Two Sigma Investor Solutions, LP or any of its affiliates (collectively, “Two Sigma”) of the topics discussed.
 The views expressed above reflect those of the authors and are not necessarily the views of Two Sigma.
 This article (i) is only for informational and educational purposes, (ii) is not intended to provide, and should not be relied upon, for investment, accounting, legal or tax advice, and (iii) is not a recommendation as to any portfolio, allocation, strategy or investment.
 This article is not an offer to sell or the solicitation of an offer to buy any securities or other instruments.
 This article is current as of the date of issuance (or any earlier date as referenced herein) and is subject to change without notice.
 The analytics or other services available on Venn change frequently and the content of this article should be expected to become outdated and less accurate over time.
 Any statements regarding planned or future development efforts for our existing or new products or services are not intended to be a promise or guarantee of future availability of products, services, or features.
 Such statements merely reflect our current plans.
 They are not intended to indicate when or how particular features will be offered or at what price.
 These planned or future development efforts may change without notice.
 Two Sigma has no obligation to update the article nor does Two Sigma make any express or implied warranties or representations as to its completeness or accuracy.
 This material uses some trademarks owned by entities other than Two Sigma purely for identification and comment as fair nominative use.
 That use does not imply any association with or endorsement of the other company by Two Sigma, or vice versa.
 See the end of the document for other important disclaimers and disclosures.
 Click here for other important disclaimers and disclosures.